 Prairie Regional Trials for Woody Ornamentals (PRTWO)

 Patterson Garden was established as a trial site for the Prairie Regional Trails for Woody Ornamentals (PRTWO) experiment which ran between 1959 and 2001.
-This experiment into plant hardiness and adaptability was initiated by the Morden Arboretum Research Station (Agriculture & Agri-Food Canada) in Morden Manitoba.
-The Morden arboretum was established early in the history of Prairie horticulture; the experiment involved propagating plants from the arboretum and distributing them to several sites across the Prairie Provinces to be grown and rated for their survival and adaptability over a five year period.
-The sites represented a diversity of climatic conditions.
+This experiment into plant hardiness and adaptability was initiated by the Morden Research Station (Morden Research and Development Centre - Agriculture & Agri-Food Canada) in Morden Manitoba.
+The arboretum at Morden was established early in the history of Prairie horticulture; the experiment involved propagating plants from their collection and distributing them to several sites across the Prairie Provinces to be grown and rated for their survival and adaptability over a five year period.
+The many trial sites represented a diversity of climatic conditions.